SeekyCt/ppcdis/README.md

 - A python API is exposed in the `ppcdis` folder for pure python build systems to make use of too
     - Generally, any new features for the python API should also be exposed by the command line API too
     - Importing anything that isn't included in `__init__.py` isn't officially supported
-    - Like the rest of the project, the API won't be guaranteed any backwards compatibility (and is likely to change more than the command line API will).  **This means users should not be required to install this globally, use something like venv instead**
+    - Like the rest of the project, the API won't be guaranteed any backwards compatibility (and is likely to change more than the command line API will). **This means users should not be required to install this globally (use something like venv instead), and that installs should be tied to a specific working version for the project**
 - Installing the folder with pip can be used for the python API, but the command line API does not require this

 ## Credits